Creating a Redis Enterprise Software (RS) Database

 Data eviction policy - By default, when the total size of the database reaches its memory limit the database evicts keys according to the least recently used keys out of all keys with an "expire" field set in order to make room for new keys.
 You can select a different data eviction policy.

-Replica of - You can make this database a repository for keys in other databases.
+Replica of - You can make this database a repository for keys from other databases.

 TLS - You can require TLS encryption and authentication for all communications, TLS encryption and authentication for Replica Of communication only, and TLS authentication for clients.